 Step 1: Ignore

-*research by QUIMS (Quotient Influence Management Systems) has shown that females are 43% more difficult in all common situations.
+*research by QUIMS (Quotient Influence Management Systems) has shown that females are 43% more difficult than men in all common situations.
 50% of most people agreed with these findings.

 Step 2: Audible Engagement (Nonchalant Non-Verbal)